nico/llvm-project/llvm/utils/gn/README.rst

 By default, you get a release build with assertions enabled that targets the host arch.
-You can set build options by editing ``out/gn/args.gn``, for example putting ``is_debug = true`` in there gives you a debug build.
+You can set build options by editing ``out/gn/args.gn``, for example ``is_debug = true`` gives you a debug build.
 Run ``llvm/utils/gn/gn.py args --list out/gn`` to see a list of all possible options.
-After touching ``out/gn/args.gn`` just run ninja: it will re-invoke gn before starting the build.
+After touching ``out/gn/args.gn`` just run ninja: it will re-invoke GN before starting the build.

 GN has extensive built-in help; try e.g. ``llvm/utils/gn/gn.py help gen`` to see the help for the ``gen`` command.
 The full GN reference is also `available